-South Austria, connecting Carinthia and Styria, known also as Silicon Alps region is getting more and more attractive for startups as it offers more and more opportunities and benefits to them thanks to active role of The Silicon Alps Cluster in the region.
+South Austria, connecting Carinthia and Styria, also known as the Silicon Alps region, is getting more and more attractive for startups as it offers more opportunities and benefits to them thanks to the active role of The Silicon Alps Cluster.

-We have talked to Gernot Eder, Business Development & Innovation Manager of Silicon Alps Cluster who revealed us more into detail benefits and opportunities for startups in the region.
+We have talked to Gernot Eder, Business Development & Innovation Manager of Silicon Alps Cluster, who revealed more details about the region’s benefits and opportunities for startups.

 Focus on SMEs and startups support

-The Silicon Alps Cluster’s services are especially geared to SMEs, business founders and cooperation project developments.
-The goal is to integrate the industry, research and public authorities for cooperation, information, network and communication
+The Silicon Alps Cluster’s services are especially geared toward SMEs, business founders and cooperation project developments.
+The goal is to integrate the industry, research and public authorities for cooperation, information, network and communication.

-The region offers many also great programmes and opportunities for startups.
-As says Gernot Eder “Next to our Partners and Programmes that are dedicated to Start-ups (e.g. or Incubators: build!
-Gründerzentrum, Sciencepark Graz or ZAT Leoben) we want to emphasize our industry partner’s programmes regarding start-ups.
+The region also offers many great programs and opportunities for startups.
+As Gernot Eder says: “Next to our Partners and Programmes that are dedicated to Startups (e.g. or Incubators: build!
+Gründerzentrum, Sciencepark Graz or ZAT Leoben), we want to emphasize our industry partner’s programmes regarding startups.
 Especially the AVL’s »CREATORS EXPEDITION«, Infineon’s »global startup co-innovation program« and Intel’s »Intel Ignite« Program.
-Such programmes show the importance of collaboration between big industries and start-ups.”
+Such programmes show the importance of collaboration between big industries and startups.”

-From this supportive environment come also many startup success stories.
-One recent success story is Leftshift One, developing Open-AI Application for big corporates.
+From this supportive environment also come many startup success stories.
+One recent success story is Leftshift One, developing an open-AI application for big corporates.

 Benefits for startups

-If you are interested to find out more about the opportunities The Silicon Alps Cluster has to offer, we have good news for you.
-They will be present also at Podim where you will have great opportunity to meet with them in person.
+If you want to learn more about the opportunities The Silicon Alps Cluster offers, we have good news for you.
+They will be at Podim, where you will have a great opportunity to meet with them in person.